H. H. Holmes: Pitezel killings

 In an even more audacious move, Holmes was staying at another location with his current wife, who was unaware of the whole affair.
-Holmes later confessed to murdering Alice and Nellie on October 25, 1894, by forcing them into a large trunk and locking them inside.
+In his confession, he implied Pitezel was still alive after he used the chloroform on him, before he set him on fire.
+However, forensic evidence presented at Holmes' later trial showed chloroform had been administered after Pitezel's death (a fact of which the insurance company was unaware), presumably to stage a suicide to exonerate Holmes should he be charged with murder.
+Holmes confessed to murdering Alice and Nellie on October 25, 1894, by forcing them into a large trunk and locking them inside.
 He drilled a hole in the lid of the trunk and put one end of a hose through the hole, attaching the other end to a gas line to asphyxiate the girls.
 Holmes buried their nude bodies in the cellar of his rental house at 16 St. Vincent Street in Toronto.
 (Note: Neither the building nor the street exist any longer.
 The site of the former house is now part of a condo on the west side of Bay Street, north of College Street.)

-Frank Geyer was a Philadelphia Police Department detective assigned to investigate Holmes and find the three missing children.
-Geyer began in June 1894 to trace Holmes's steps and found the decomposed bodies of the two Pitezel girls in the cellar of the Toronto home.
+Frank Geyer, a Philadelphia Police Department detective assigned to investigate Holmes and find the missing children, began tracing Holmes' steps in June 1895 and found the decomposed bodies of the two Pitezel girls in Toronto.
 The detective wrote: "The deeper we dug, the more horrible the odor became, and when we reached the depth of three feet, we discovered what appeared to be the bone of the forearm of a human being."
-In Toronto, Geyer discovered unsent letters written by the Pitezel children that Holmes had kept.
-This information led to further investigations of Holmes's Chicago property and ultimately led Geyer to Indianapolis, where Holmes had rented a home in the Irvington neighborhood.
-Holmes was reported to have visited a local pharmacy to purchase the drugs which he used to kill Howard Pitezel on October 10, 1894, and a repair shop to sharpen the knives he used to chop up the body before he burned it.
-The boy's teeth and bone were discovered in the home's chimney.
+Geyer also discovered unsent letters written by the Pitezel children that Holmes had kept.
+This information led to further investigations of Holmes' Chicago property and ultimately led Geyer to Indianapolis, where Holmes had rented a home in the Irvington neighborhood.
+Holmes was reported to have visited a local pharmacy to purchase the drugs which he used to kill Howard Pitezel on October 10, 1894, and a repair shop to sharpen the knives he used to chop up the child's body before he burned it.
+The boy's teeth and bones were discovered in the home's chimney.